 Read on to find out exactly what a delivery instruction slip is and what happens if it is rejected.

+Delivery instruction slips are given to demat account holders in the form of a DIS book in which several blank slips are included.
+The slip, as and when it is required, is removed from the booklet at the appropriate time and filled in.
 This signed document is specifically important for offline trading, as it permits the DP to carry out the transfer on your behalf.
 In online transactions, you can simply give your broker/intermediary the power of attorney (PoA) to conduct these transactions.
-The benefit of online trading, you do not have to worry about DIS rejection or submission.
+The benefit of online trading, you do not have to worry about DIS rejection or submission

-The DIS could get rejected for below 6 reasons
+The DIS could get rejected for the 6 reasons below:

 1. The stock’s ISIN number may be wrong